Ethics

 - We fully support and comply with all the terms covered by the UK Modern Slavery Act (2015)

-- We look towards our clients, suppliers and partners to operate in accordance with every aspect of our Ethical Trading Policy.
-We will cease working with any partner or supplier who cannot fulfil every aspect of this policy.
+- We look to our clients, suppliers and partners to operate in accordance with our Ethical Trading Policy.

 - When working with suppliers and subcontractors our standard payment terms are 60 days but we are willing to negotiate.